F5Networks/f5-telemetry-streaming/docs/userguide/prereqs.rst

 Prerequisites and Requirements
 ------------------------------

-The following are prerequisites for using Telemetry Services:
+The following are prerequisites for using Telemetry Streaming:

-- You must be using BIG-IP version 13.0 or later to use Telemetry Services.
+- You must be using BIG-IP version 13.0 or later to use Telemetry Streaming.
-- To use Telemetry Services, your BIG-IP user account must have the **Administrator** role.
+- To use Telemetry Streaming, your BIG-IP user account must have the **Administrator** role.
 - You should be familiar with the F5 BIG-IP and F5 terminology.
 For general information and documentation on the BIG-IP system, see the